Reign Over Me: Box office

-The film opened to $7,460,690 from 1,671 theaters, for an average of $4,465 per venue.
-Its last recorded weekend was April 27–29, 2007, with a final domestic gross of $19,661,987.
-It made another $2,560,321 internationally, for a total worldwide gross of $22,022,308, against its $20 million budget.
+In the United States and Canada, Reign Over Me grossed $19.7 million, with $2.6 million in other territories, for a worldwide total of $22.2 million, against a budget of $20 million.
+It opened at No. 8, its first of two consecutive weeks in the Top 10 at the domestic box office.

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 64% based on 153 reviews, with an average rating of 6.3/10.
-The site's critical consensus reads, "Reign Over Me is a charming, affecting tale of friendship and loss, with solid performances from Adam Sandler as a broken, grief-stricken man and Don Cheadle as his old friend and savior."
-On Metacritic, the film has a weighted average score of 61 out of 100, based on 33 critics, indicating "generally favorable reviews".
-Audiences surveyed by CinemaScore gave the film a grade A− on scale of A to F.
+Metacritic, which uses a weighted average, assigned the a score of 61 out of 100, based on 33 critics, indicating "generally favorable" reviews.

 Lisa Schwarzbaum at Entertainment Weekly gave Reign Over Me a B− rating, calling the film "a strange, black-and-blue therapeutic drama equally mottled with likable good intentions and agitating clumsiness."
 She shared her own discomfort with seeing the September 11 attacks casually included as a plot device in a fictional dramedy, though praised the film's performances and story.
-The New York Times found the film "maddeningly uneven", adding, "It's rare to see so many moments of grace followed by so many stumbles and fumbles, or to see intelligence and discretion undone so thoroughly by glibness and grossness.
-And it is puzzling, and ultimately draining, to see a film that waves the flag of honesty—Face your demons!
-Speak from your heart!
-Open up!—turn out to be so phony."
+A. O. Scott, writing for The New York Times, found the film "maddeningly uneven… so many moments of grace followed by so many stumbles and fumbles".

-The video gaming blog Kotaku praised Reign Over Me's inclusion of the video game Shadow of the Colossus, stating that it "must be one of the first Hollywood films, if not the first, to deal with games thematically and intelligently".
+The video gaming blog Kotaku praised Reign Over Mes inclusion of the video game Shadow of the Colossus, stating that it "must be one of the first Hollywood films, if not the first, to deal with games thematically and intelligently".
 In an interview with Vogue Magazine in 2017, when a reporter asked British actress Daisy Ridley which film makes her cry the most, her response was Reign Over Me.